Assistive Technology for Learners with Complex Needs: A Practical Guide to Equitable Access in the Classroom

 Autor Katy Leckenby, Samantha McNeilly, Stephen Newport, Michael Ritsonen Limba Engleză Paperback – 30 sep 2026

-Chapters share key evidence-based theories and practices to introduce good AT principles within the classroom and to support informed decision-making.
-They consider which tools you may already have to hand, alongside more specialised solutions, and offer a range of real-world examples to show how they can facilitate equitable learning.
-Readily available accessibility tools within everyday software can often be cost effective solutions and building a concrete understanding of AT will support the creation of a legacy of good practice in every setting.
+Chapters share key evidence-based theories and practices to introduce good assistive technology principles within the classroom and support informed decision-making.
+They consider which tools you may already have to hand, alongside more specialised solutions, offering a range of real-world examples to show how these can facilitate equitable learning.
+Readily available accessibility tools in everyday software can often be cost-effective solutions and building a concrete understanding of assistive technology will help to create a legacy of good practice in every setting.

-This book provides valuable insights and guidance for you to enhance your assistive technology journey within the classroom.
-It will be key reading for SENCOs, teachers, and senior leaders supporting learners with complex needs.
+This book provides valuable insights and guidance to enhance your assistive technology journey within the classroom.
+It will be key reading for special educational needs coordinators, teachers and senior leaders supporting learners with complex needs.

 -18% Precomandă